What is meant by “internalized costs”?

 The cost of using nuclear generated electricity for heat is given below.

 In order to facilitate an apples-to-apples comparison for transport costs from electricity sources, an estimate of power-to-liquids costs will be given here.
 Even though this article targets current internalized costs, estimated costs of mature (beyond 2020) power-to-H2 processes will be used.
-Assumptions include the following: $1500/kW capital costs, $60/kW.yr O&M costs, 10 year lifetime, 5% cost of capital, 80% conversion efficiency and 90% capacity factor.
+Assumptions include the following: $1500/kW capital costs, $60/kW/yr O&M costs, 15 year lifetime, 5% cost of capital and 70% conversion efficiency.
+A 50% synfuel production plant capacity factor will be assumed in a baseload-dominated system where synfuels will primarily be produced during low-demand periods at night and over weekends.

 In order to assist in finding the consensus view on the internalized costs of nuclear energy, please follow these simple commenting guidelines: